-The strategy for treating brain tumours generally is surgical removal, followed by radiotherapy which gives an approximately 70% cure rate; if chemotherapy is added the cure rate increases to around 80%.
-The downside of this treatment, is that the tumour, along with the treatment, can have detrimental effects on the child’s health, and can even last into adulthood.
+The strategy for treating brain tumours generally is surgical removal, followed by radiotherapy.
+This gives an approximately 70 per cent cure rate; if chemotherapy is added the cure rate increases to around 80 per cent.
+The downside of this treatment is that the tumour, along with the treatment, can have detrimental effects on the child’s health which can even last into adulthood.

-It is also thought that vision impairment and hearing impairment affect up to 50% of children treated for a brain tumour.
+It is also thought that vision impairment and hearing impairment affect up to 50 per cent of children who have been undergone brain tumour treatment.

 The role of a multidisciplinary approach to care

-With a brain tumour or brain cancer, often the only specialist involved in the case is an oncologist to treat the cancer.
+With a cancerous brain tumour, often the only specialist involved in the case is an oncologist to treat the cancer.
 However, a multidisciplinary approach is needed to support the under-recognised acquired brain injury with support from a neurologist, endocrinologist and psychologist, regardless of the treatment received but especially in those treated most intensively and at the youngest ages.
-A child’s brain is adaptable, and with the right approach, can recover well following injury.
+A child’s brain is adaptable, and with the right approach, and can recover well following injury.

 Often it is very difficult to know whether the negative effects are caused by: